imalenica/medltmle/README.md

 ## Description

-`medltmle` estimates natural direct and indirect mediation effect for a longitudinal setting with time-varying mediators.
+`medltmle` estimates natural and stochastic direct and indirect mediation effect for a longitudinal setting with time-varying mediators.

 ---